-NutsDB is developed mainly by Jiajun Xu, currently a CTO for a Chinese tech company based in Hangzhou.
+NutsDB is developed mainly by a Chinese programmer named Jiajun Xu.
 The motivation is that the author wants a simpler, faster, and more persistent key/value store database system.
-The first commit is on Dec 7, 2018, and the development goes from that point till Aug 29, 2019, which is the latest commit.
-There are in total of 303 commits, and most of which are coming from the author himself.
-It currently has 948 stars and growing.
-It is not derived or forked from any other database systems.
-However, the author adopted Bitcask as the key/value store and retrieval model.
+The project started in December 2018.
+It is not derived or forked from any other database systems, but it does use Bitcask as its underlying the key/value store.
 The author further optimized it using B+ tree as index to compensate Bitcask's limitations in range and prefix scanning.

 NutsDB is claimed to be serializable.
 Based on Read-Write locks and the exclusiveness between Read-Only and Read-Write operations, each transaction would be isolated and serialized.
 At a certain time, only one Read-Write operation is allowed, which guarantees no write conflicts.

-NutsDB support all kinds of Views using `db.View`.
-In fact, there are only two kinds of operations supported, `db.View` and `db.Update`.
+NutsDB support all kinds of Views using the View APIs, In fact, there are only two kinds of operations supported, View and Update.
 The first one is responsible for all Read-Only tasks and the latter Read-Write tasks.
-To get a View, one could simply use `tx.Get` to do a key/value query, `tx.RangeScan` or `tx.PrefixScan` to do a range and prefix scan query, and `tx.GetAll` to get all the key/value pairs from all the buckets with one simple API call.
+To get a View, one could simply use Get discussed in the Query Interfaces to do a key/value query.
+Range Scan or PrefixScan are also supported.
+Finally, to View the whole database, one could get all the key/value pairs from all the buckets with one simple API call.